dy/sprae/index.md

 ## FAQ

-**What is it?**
-: A ~8kb script that adds reactivity to HTML via `:attribute="expression"`.
-No build step, no new syntax — just HTML and JS you already know.

-**When to use it?**
-: Adding interactivity to server-rendered pages, static sites, prototypes, or anywhere a full framework is overkill.
-Works with any backend — Rails, Django, PHP, Jekyll, Next.js.

 **How does it compare?**
 : ~2× lighter and ~2× faster than Alpine — [measured](./compare).
 Actively maintained, unlike petite-vue.
 [Signals](https://github.com/tc39/proposal-signals)-powered (emerging standard).
 Migrating?
 [Alpine → sprae guide](./alpine).